alexandre-touret/rest-apis-versioning-solution-old/docs/04-scm.md

 # Configuration management

 ## Preamble
-You can configure your services either during deployment using CI tooling or any other Infra As Code tool ( Istio, Ansible,...) or using a configuration server.
+You can configure your services either during deployment using CI tooling, such as [Gitlab Environments](https://docs.gitlab.com/ee/ci/environments/), any other [Infra As Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) tool ([Istio](https://istio.io/), [Ansible](https://www.ansible.com/),...) or using a configuration server.
 For this workshop, all the configuration items will be provided by [Spring Cloud Config](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/#_quick_start).

 We will illustrate in this chapter the impacts of versioning in the configuration management.